prestonconnors/exercise_routine_video_editor/README.md

 ## Features

-- **Centralized Styling:** All visual elements (colors, fonts, sizes, positions) are controlled in a single `config.yaml` file for easy theme changes.
+- **Centralized Styling:** All visual elements (colors, fonts, sizes, positions) are controlled in a single `config.yaml` file.
 - **Routine-Based Editing:** Video structure is defined in a simple `routine.yaml` file, listing exercises and their durations.
 - **Automated Asset Generation:** A script (`create_progress_ring.py`) automatically generates high-quality, reusable animated timer assets.
+- **Professional Color & Finishing Pipeline:**
-- **Professional Color Grading:** Automatically applies a specified `.cube` LUT to the source video with a color-accurate filter chain for V-Log to Rec.709 conversion.
+  - **Color Grading:** Automatically applies a specified `.cube` LUT with a color-accurate filter chain for V-Log to Rec.709 conversion.
+  - **Finishing Filters:** Apply optional, configurable denoising and sharpening for a final professional polish.
-- **Configurable Audio Processing:** Automatically convert mono microphone tracks to stereo for better playback compatibility.
+- **Configurable Audio Processing:** Automatically convert mono microphone tracks to stereo.
-- **Flexible Overlay Positioning:** Place the timer and exercise titles anywhere on the screen using FFmpeg's positioning expressions in the config file.
+- **Flexible Overlay Positioning:** Place overlays anywhere using FFmpeg's positioning expressions in the config file.
-- **Configurable Framing:** Choose to either `crop` a center-cut from your source video (preserving aspect ratio) or `scale` it to fit.
+- **Configurable Framing:** Choose to either `crop` a center-cut from your source video (preserving aspect ratio) or `scale` it to fit, with an option for GPU-accelerated scaling.
-- **Automatic Title Casing:** Exercise names are automatically converted to Title Case for a clean, consistent look.
 - **Powerful Rendering Options:**
-    - **Test Mode:** Generate a fast, low-quality preview to check timings and placement without a full render.
+  - **Test Mode:** Generate a fast, low-quality preview with the `--test` flag to check timings and placement.
+  - **Verbose Mode:** See the full FFmpeg command and its live output for deep debugging with the `--verbose` flag.
-    - **Partial Rendering:** Re-render specific segments of your routine.
+  - **Partial Rendering:** Re-render specific segments of your routine with the `--segments` flag.
-    - **Source Trimming:** Extract a specific routine from the middle of a long source video using `--start` and `--end` time commands.
+  - **Source Trimming:** Extract a routine from a long source video using `--start` and `--end` time commands.
-- **High Performance:** The timer generation script is highly optimized, and the assembly script uses GPU-accelerated FFmpeg commands where possible.

 ## Project Structure